Skip to content

 Use the code below to create your first Hikage layout.

-First, use Hikageable to create a Hikage.Delegate object.
+First, use Hikagable to create a Hikage.Delegate object.

 The following example